Quincy, Illinois: Economy

-Culture
+Arts and culture

 Quincy and the surrounding region lie in a blended zone of midwestern culture, where influences from the Heartland and Rust Belt converge.
 It is also a community that deeply admires the arts, as it is home to America's first Arts Council, Quincy Society of Fine Arts, which was founded in 1947 by George M. Irwin.
 Irwin also founded Quincy Little Symphony (now known as the Quincy Symphony Orchestra Association) in 1947.
-Numerous nonprofit arts organizations provide the community with opportunities for entertainment, workshops, hands-on creative experiences, annual festivals, gallery and museum exhibit openings, theatre, architecture, education and much more.
+Numerous nonprofit arts organizations provide the community with opportunities for entertainment, workshops, hands-on creative experiences, annual festivals, gallery and museum exhibit openings, theater, architecture, education and much more.
 Quincy was also named to Expedia's list of America's Most Artistic Towns in 2017 and 2018.

-Like most Mississippi river cities, blues music has made a lasting impression upon the city and every year the free admission Blues in the District concert series brings the music to Washington Park, where artists are invited to sing and play for spectators the second and fourth Friday of June, July, and August.
-Free music events are also offered by the Quincy Park Band throughout the summer and Quincy Concert Band twice a year.

 The Dogwood Parade and festival is an annual event held in early-May celebrating the blossoming Dogwoods located throughout the city.
 Washington Park hosts amusement rides and a parade marches down Maine Street.
 Washington Park and downtown also become the focal point of activity for farmer's markets, Q-Fest, formerly the Midsummer Arts Faire, the Tin Dusters, and the Gus Macker 3-on-3 Basketball tournament.